dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-02-nostr-swarm-highlights.md

 monies that came before it.

-As of today, the focus of nostr is mostly on short text notes, the so-called `type 1` events more commonly known as "tweets."
-However, as you should be aware by now, nostr is way more than just an alternative to twitter.
+As of today, the focus of nostr is mostly on short text notes, the so-called `type 1` events more commonly known as "tweets."[^fn-kinds] However, as you should be aware by now, nostr is way more than just an alternative to twitter.
 It is a new paradigm.
 Change the note kind from `1` to `30023` and you don't have an alternative to Twitter, but a replacement for Medium, Substack, and all the